wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 1. Symmetrically, where an equal amount of time is spent in the "on" and "off" states per cycle
 2. Asymetrically, where the time spent "on" can be configured independently from the time spent "off"
 3. Synchronously, where the time spent on and off is synchronized with an external source (for example, the state of the RSL)

-.. note:: The time-based blinking modifiers are synced with the robot's clock

 .. tab-set::